 For middle-income households, both the dollar and percent accumulation are greater for retirement accounts than for other net assets.
 Retirement account balances grow from age 50 to about age 65 and then decline at older ages.
 Before age 65, these households do most of their retirement saving in their tax-sheltered accounts.
 After age 65, middle-income account-holders spend from both retirement accounts and other net assets, but the rate of decline is much greater in the retirement accounts.
-As with the high-income group, the absolute decumulation is greater for retirement accounts than other net assets.
+As with the high-income group, the absolute decumulation is greater from other net assets than from retirement accounts, but the percent decumulation is greater for retirement accounts than other net assets.
 Note that average retirement account balances in table 3 include both retirement account holders and nonholders.
 Average account balances are higher when limited to account holders as shown in Figure 11.